Select Language |

 While in risk-tolerant environments, failure is perceived as a learning process that encourages confidence in future ventures, failure in Brazil causes a long-term loss of confidence.

-If you are looking to improve your cultural understanding of Brazil and improve your effectiveness as a result, please contact us for an initial discussion
+If you are looking to further improve your understanding of Brazil business culture and improve your effectiveness as a result, please contact us for an initial discussion

 About the author